Chapter 20. Endocrine System

 ○ Antagonistic actions of the sympathetic and parasympathetic nervous systems

-○ Acts on the sinoatrial node to increase heart rate, acts on cardiac muscle cells to increase stroke volume
+○ Acts on the sinoatrial (SA) node to increase heart rate, and acts on cardiac muscle cells to increase stroke volume

 ○ Skeletal muscles are controlled by somatic motor neurons, not affected by autonomic nervous system